 They want what they have at home, please.
 A third of employees say their domestic tech is superior to what they’re given in the office.
 The answer?
 Digital transformation, which can help organisations of all sizes and types to focus on the experiences they want to provide their customers and employees, and put in place the platforms and technology to seamlessly enable them.

 Tools before toys

-If you ask your employees to choose between high-tech perks such as AR/VR equipment and free food or games, more than half of them choose the tech over the hot dogs and table tennis.
+If you ask your employees to choose between high-tech perks such as AR/VR equipment and free food or games, more than half of them want the tech over the hot dogs and table tennis.

 Remote work is here to stay

-Old-style managers worry whether remote workers are putting their feet up when out of site, but, such workers are the most committed to their jobs.
-“My job is a core part of my personal identity,” said 72% of those who work remotely some of the time, compared to 59% of those who are office-bound.
-Another 59% of remote workers agreed with the statement “work is life,” and 45% said work was key to their social life.
+Old-style managers worry whether remote workers are putting their feet up when out of sight, but, such workers are the most committed to their jobs.
+“My job is a core part of my identity,” said 72% of those who work remotely some of the time, compared to 59% of those who are office-bound.
+Another 59% of remote workers agreed with the statement “work is life,” and 45% said work was crucial to their social life.
 In both cases, office-bound workers were less enthusiastic.

 IT must deliver

 Employees are excited, even if 29% of them think a robot will take their job, which is great for IT, but there will be penalties for organisations that can’t keep up with employees’ expectations of working in a smart office.
 They’ll see employees looking for the exit—or their jetpack.